 Office of Minnesota Attorney General Keith Ellison

 (800) 657-3787 (Outside the Twin Cities)

 Scam artists and criminals will not honor requests to be taken off of mailing lists.
 Legitimate institutions, however, should honor these requests.
 The following are some tips to reduce mail from otherwise legitimate organizations.

-Many companies are members of the Direct Marketing Association.
-The Direct Marketing Association compiles a “do not mail” list.
-This may reduce, but does not eliminate, the amount of mail a person receives.
-To put your name on the “do not mail” list, you may send your name and address along with a check or money order made out to “Direct Marketing Association” in the amount of $1.00, as follows:
+Many companies are members of the Data & Marketing Association (DMA).
+DMA compiles a “do not mail” list.
+Placement on the list may reduce, but does not eliminate, the amount of mail a person receives.
+You may put your name on the “do not mail” list by visiting www.dmachoice.org,or by sending DMA a letter that includes your request, along with your name, address, telephone number, and a check or money order made out to “Data & Marketing Association” in the amount of $3, as follows:

 Pre-approved Credit Offers

-You may call 1-888-5-OPTOUT or go online to www.optoutprescreen.com to stop receiving preapproved credit card offers from credit card companies.
+You may call (888) 5-OPT-OUT (888-567-8688) or go online to www.optoutprescreen.com to stop receiving preapproved credit card offers from credit card companies.
 Your request is good for five years.
-You will be required to provide your name, address, and Social Security number.
+You will be required to provide your name, address, date of birth, and Social Security number.